issue

 PRICES: The price of a puppy or kitten

 Prices vary widely for puppies and kittens.
 The price does not reflect the health of the puppy or kitten or the quality of breeding conditions.
-In recent years, prices for the dog industry have fallen due to the status of the economy.
 Read more.

 The State of Minnesota does not regulate pet stores; however, the State does have a law (Minnesota Pet Lemon Law: Chapter 325F) which provides some rights to consumers who purchase a dog or cat from a pet store.
 Read more.